-Ferndale has a proud and patriotic history punctuated by several veteran's monuments.
-Some were initially established on the Woodward median and in other locations, but most have been moved to the Memorial Mall on Livernois.
-Below is a brief history of the monuments presented in order by the date each was dedicated.
+Ferndale has a proud and patriotic history punctuated by several monuments.
+Some were initially established on the Woodward median and some in other locations, but most veterans monuments have been moved to the Memorial Mall on Livernois.
+Other monuments exist throughout Ferndale.
+Below is a brief history of the monuments - generally presented in the order each was dedicated.

 THE BOULDER (WWI MEMORIAL) - 1927